-Fat transfer—also referred to as fat injections, fat grafting, or lipofilling—is a very common procedure that has been around in plastic surgery for decades and become one of the most important adjuncts to many face and body treatments performed today.
+Fat transfer—also referred to as fat injections, fat grafting, or lipofilling—is a very common procedure that has been around in plastic surgery for decades and has become one of the most important adjuncts to many face and body treatments performed today.
 With aging, we all develop tissue sagging and some “deflation” in our faces (especially in the central third of the face and around the mouth) or other delicate areas of the body due to losing fat, collagen, and even bone.
 Fat grafting involves taking fat from one part of the body, purifying it, and then reinjecting it into another targeted treatment area.
 The areas of the face that are most common for fat injections are the lips, nasolabial folds (smile lines), corners of the mouth, chin, vertical lip lines (also known as smoker’s lines), and under the eyes.
 In addition, fat grafting can be an excellent option for rejuvenating the backs of the hands and even the décolleté area of the upper chest and lower neck region.

 Dr. James F. Boynton performs fat grafting in the office or in surgery, depending on the complexity, volumes, and areas being addressed.
 This state-of-the-art technique provides a means for restoring a youthful facial appearance that cannot be accomplished by way of traditional facial cosmetic surgery techniques, which have focused primarily on skin excision and tightening in the past.
 For this reason, Dr. Boynton frequently performs fat transfer in combination with other facial procedures, such as facelift and/or eyelid surgery.